WebAhead/master-reference/coursebook/week-7/project.md

 ## Project
 ### Task

-You are free to create any kind of site that you like, so get creative!
-Just make sure you fulfill the requirements below.
+<p style="text-align: center;">You are free to create any kind of site that you like, so get creative!</p>

-You should create your site from a user-centred design perspective.
-So when your team decides what you want to build, make sure you start your planning phase with user stories.
-You want to make sure that you are building the most important features first :tad
+Make sure you're creating your site from a user-centred design perspective, by starting your planning phase with user stories.
+You always want to be building the most important features first.

+The only limits are that your project must fulfill the requirements below.

 ### Requirements
 + [ ] Login form with 2 fields - username and password